hpc-carpentry/tuning_lammps/_episodes/01-why-bother-with-performance.md

 > ## Calculate CPU hours
 >
 > In the following example, assume that you are utilising all the available core in a
 > node.
 Calculate the CPU hours requested to run the following job.
-Each node has 40
-> cores.
 >
 > ```
 > {{ site.sched_comment }} {{ site.sched_flag_nodes }} = 2